Transverse Spin Structure Function g2(x, Q2 ) in the Valon model: Transverse spin-dependent structure function

 where

 The twist-2 part, $g_2^{ww}$, comes from OPE.
-The $\bar g_{2} (x,Q^2)$ receives a contribution from the transversely polarized quark distributions $h_T(x,Q^2)$ as well as a twist-3 component.
-The twist-3 part, $\xi(y,Q^2)$ in Eq.
-(4) comes from quark-gluon interactions.
-These higher twist corrections arise from the non-perturbative multi parton interactions, whose contributions at low energy increase as $\frac {1}{Q^\tau}$, reflecting the confinement.
-The twist-3 term represents $qgq$ correlations.
-Therefore, any non-zero result for this term at a given $Q^2$ will reflect a departure from the non-interacting partonic regime \cite{25}.\\ $g_2^{ww}$ is related to the $g_{1}$ structure function by the Wandzura-Wilczek relation\cite{26} as follows,
+The $\bar g_{2} (x,Q^2)$ receives a contribution from the transversely polarized quark distributions $h_T(x,Q^2)$ plus a contribution that comes from a twist-3 component, an indication of $qgq$ correlations, given by $\xi(y,Q^2)$ term in Eq.(\ref{gbar}).
+These higher twist corrections arise from the non-perturbative multi parton interactions.
+Their contributions at low energy increase as $\frac {1}{Q^\tau}$, reflecting the confinement.
+Any non-zero result for this term at a given $Q^2$ will reflect a departure from the non-interacting partonic regime \cite{RSS}.\\ $g_2^{ww}$ is related to the $g_{1}$ structure function by the Wandzura-Wilczek relation \cite{Wandzura} as follows,

-There are two important and well known sum rules regarding $g_{1}(x,Q^2)$ and $g_{2}(x,Q^2)$.
-The first one is OPE sum rule: